sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### Build a world class public service

 Open standards and OSS are about co-creation and building public services that connect seamlessly across organizational silos and borders.
-That is why it is a component in most of the actions in the [Interoperability solutions for public administrations, businesses and citizens](https://ec.europa.eu/isa2/isa2_en) (ISA2) European Commission programme.
 Building a responsible open Canada is something we can only do ourselves and the best way is to do it together.

-A [Study on OSS governance at the European Commission](https://op.europa.eu/en/publication-detail/-/publication/1aa67278-5464-11ea-aece-01aa75ed71a1) shows that their OSS strategy is in line with the best practices from public services and private companies.
-It confirms that the strengthened policy on the use of OSS is the norm nearly everywhere.
-The study's high-level recommendations are:

-> 1. Emphasise usage and benefits of open source
-> 2. Create an open source dedicated entity that fosters and measures strategy adoption
-> 3. Improve Procurement and Product Management processes
-> 4. Establish an open culture
-> 5. Collaborate with communities/open source software ecosystem
-> 6. Manage legal/license/IPR issues
-> 7. Enhance and develop the technical Infrastructure

 This strategy is in line with (and influenced by) the [European Commission OSS strategy 2020-2023](https://ec.europa.eu/info/sites/default/files/en_ec_open_source_strategy_2020-2023.pdf) while building on GC policies, directives and the digital standards.